-The most common question I receive when remodeling showers is what is the best tile for a shower wall or floor?
-Given there are so many options; it’s easy to get confused and overwhelmed.
+The most common question received when remodeling showers is: “what is the best tile for a shower wall or floor?”
+Given there are so many options, it’s easy to be confused and overwhelmed.

 Best Tile For Shower Walls

 The first thing to consider is the material.

 If you want a thorough review of all materials available, you can check that out here.

 For simplicity, however, I’ll rank your best three options in order based on my experience with shower remodels: